 Nearly all of Consumer Cellular’s plans are available to people of any age, but the company offers a special discounted plan for AARP members.
 The plan includes two lines of unlimited talk, text, and data for $55, and it requires no contracts or up-front payments.
 For all other Consumer Cellular plans, AARP members can save 5 percent on their monthly bill.

-There is no specific Tracfone plan for seniors, but one of the brand’s affordable unlimited talk and text plans would likely be a good fit for older adults.
+There is no specific Tracfone plan for seniors.
+But, one of the brand’s affordable unlimited talk and text plans would likely be a good fit for older adults.

 In our tests, however, we didn’t notice it with either provider.

-Consumer Cellular’s plans start at $15 per month for unlimited talk and text, and adding data is relatively affordable.
+Consumer Cellular’s plans start at $20 per month for unlimited talk, unlimited text, and 1 GB of data.
+Adding data to your plan is relatively affordable.
 We also appreciated that heavy users can get unlimited data for under $30 per line, provided you’re an AARP member.
+Tracfone, however, does not offer any unlimited data options.
+Their lower-tier plans are pretty affordable, but they require prepayment for the lowest prices.

 To learn more about Consumer Cellular, read our full Consumer Cellular review.